Skip to content

 Optimal use and dosage

-The choice of form of magnesium citrate (whether capsules, powder or tablets) should be based on individual needs, preferences and specific health objectives.
-Ideally, you should take magnesium citrate with food to optimize absorption and minimize potential gastrointestinal distress.
-The dosage varies depending on age, gender and health needs, with general recommendations for daily magnesium intake for adults being between 310 and 420 mg.
+The choice of magnesium citrate form (whether capsules, powder or tablets) should be based on individual needs, preferences and specific health goals.
+Ideally, you should take magnesium citrate with a meal to optimize absorption and minimize potential gastrointestinal discomfort.
+Dosage varies depending on age, gender and health needs, with general recommendations for daily magnesium intake for adults between 310 and 420 mg.

 Conclusion:

-Magnesium citrate is an exciting representative in the magnesium family.
-The molecule has already been examined in several clinical studies and has been proven to treat migraines and kidney stones.
-Research on magnesium and arteriosclerosis is exciting when it comes to longevity.
-This would be another step to extend the healthspan .
+magnesium citrate is an exciting representative of the magnesium family.
+The molecule has already been investigated in several clinical studies and has proven effective in migraines and kidney stones.
+Exciting in terms of longevity is the research on magnesium and arteriosclerosis.
+This would be a further step towards health span to extend.

 Literature